Orla Tinsley: Producer and writer

 In April 2011, Tinsley presented, co-wrote and researched a special documentary for RTÉ's flagship current affairs programme Prime Time to apply pressure for building to begin at St Vincent's Hospital in Dublin.

 Author

 In September 2011, their memoir Salty Baby : A memoir was published by Hachette.
 The Sunday Times described the book as "gonzo journalism".
 It was shortlisted for Best Newcomer at the Bórd Gáis Irish Book Awards.

 Activism

 The Adult Cystic Fibrosis Unit campaign

 In July 2012, after campaign work over numerous years, a dedicated Cystic Fibrosis Unit opened.
 The ward block has an outpatient and inpatient facility for people with cystic fibrosis.
 It also has a floor of isolation rooms for people with cancer and another floor for those with infectious diseases who need isolation.

 Similar units have opened in Cork University Hospital and University Hospital Limerick.

 LGBT rights

-Tinsley identifies as queer and non-binary.
 In 2012 and 2013, Tinsley focused on the rights of transgender people to attain gender recognition in Ireland.
 They were named Broadcaster / Journalist of the Year by the Gay and Lesbian Association in 2013.